 Frequently Asked Questions

-- Can I add crystallised or stem ginger for extra texture?
-Yes, this is a very popular and delicious variation.
-Finely chop about 50g of crystallised or stem ginger and stir it into the final batter just before pouring it into the tin.
-This will add lovely chewy pieces and an extra kick of ginger heat.
+Can I add stem ginger for extra texture?
+Yes.
+Chop about 50g of crystallised or stem ginger finely and stir it into the batter before pouring into the tin.
+This adds chewy pieces and extra ginger heat.

 Try More Recipes: